DavidBK/shampoo/Node/Asynchronous-Javascript.md

     Failed to download https://filesamples.com/samples/document/txt/not-exists1.txt - Not Found Failed to download https://filesamples.com/samples/document/txt/not-exists2.txt - Not Found
 ```

+### Short circuiting With Promises (Advanced)

+Sometimes we want to stop executes all "jobs" when an error ocurred.

+- Can we use `Promise.all()`? test it with the previous example.
+- Create a function called `downloadTextFilesShortCircuit` which get an array of urls and download all the files into the `downloads` directory.
+  - Add log before and after each download, and after all downloads are done.
+  - Stop the execution if there is an error.

 ### Promise functions - Worth Knowing